XanaduAI/strawberryfields/doc/index.rst

 Getting started
 ===============

+To see Strawberry Fields in action immediately, try out our `Strawberry Fields Interactive <https://strawberryfields.ai>`_ web application.
+Prepare your initial states, drag and drop gates, and watch your simulation run in real time right in your web browser.

 To get Strawberry Fields installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
 Then, familiarize yourself with the framework of :ref:`continuous-variable quantum computation <introduction>`, the :ref:`conventions <conventions>` used by Strawberry Fields, and check out some important and interesting continuous-variable :ref:`quantum algorithms <algorithms>`.